Recipe Garden

 Jump to Recipe Print Recipe

 Homemade dense and super moist yellow cake from scratch (vanilla flavored) is simple and easy to make and you can frost it with chocolate frosting (chocolate icing) or vanilla icing as you like.
-Make it a simple one layered cake following this recipe or double the recipe to make two layers of yellow cakes and add the chocolate frosting to make it perfect for birthday parties, wedding anniversary etc!
-This is a dense yellow butter cake recipe which yields a delicious yellow butter cake which is extra moist in texture and which can be easily made at home.
+Make it a simple one layered cake following this recipe or double the recipe to make two layers of yellow cakes and add the chocolate frosting to make it perfect for holidays like Thanksgiving, Christmas, New Year desserts etc or for birthday party, Valentine's Day, wedding anniversary etc!
+This is a dense yellow butter cake recipe which yields a delicious yellow butter cake which is extra moist in texture and which can be easily made at home and it is perfect for a delicious dinner dessert even without frosting!

 super moist yellow cake recipe scratch image

-Also, try my moist chocolate cake & evaporated milk cake which are also super easy to make and taste delicious!
+You can also make delicious eggnog yellow cake at home if you have leftover eggnog from holidays!
+Also, try moist chocolate cake & evaporated milk cake which are also super easy to make and taste delicious!
 Super moist, delicious simple yellow butter cake recipe for beginners can be easily followed with using just basic ingredients (this recipe is updated recently for even better results).
 The result is a dense but soft, moist and delicious yellow butter cake which can be served to guests even with out any extra cream or toppings.
 However adding the chocolate frosting is perfect and classic for yellow cakes!
 You may also make easy moist yellow butter cakes from the best moist yellow butter cake mix available online.
 This recipe for super moist yellow cake yields is a small yellow butter cake which can be served for 6 to 8 people.

 Contents hide

-1 tips to make the best moist yellow butter cake
+1 ingredients used to make moist yellow cake

 2 how to make super moist yellow cake from scratch?